 Serverless at scale is a major direction, not just an option

-AWS are continuing the serverless march apace.
+AWS are continuing the serverless march space.
 We all knew this would be the case really, but there’s even less denying it now.
-While the AWS portfolio is designed to be all services to all people, those services do not hold as even footing as might be made out upon the surface.
-This is evidenced by quotes from AWS’ own architects during the week, including ‘Cluster Huggers’ and ‘Container work has regressed — it makes you think about capacity which is backwards.
-You went to the cloud to stop thinking about capacity and then you re-introduce it’.
+While the AWS portfolio is designed to includes all services for all people, those services do not hold as even footing as might be made out upon the surface.
+This is evidenced by quotes from AWS’ own architects during the week, including "Cluster Huggers" and "Container work has regressed — it makes you think about capacity which is backwards.
+You went to the cloud to stop thinking about capacity and then you re-introduce it".

 With the movement to serverless architectures there has been a significant swing in the skills required to develop cloud solutions to those with strong software engineering skills, somewhat outweighing those coming from more typical infrastructure or sysadmin backgrounds.
 This is a direction that companies such as AWS and Google have embraced internally for some time.
 Now they are looking to drive this movement forward throughout the entire industry at a faster rate, and the method in which their serverless capabilities are progressing are the strongest indicator of this.